 Melanie: Maybe have Mickey & Minnie.

-8. What advice would give to other couples hoping to have a Disney wedding for under $10k?
+8. What advice would give to other couples hoping to have a Disney wedding on a budget?

 Cari: I would recommend listing what you want in priority order and look for creative ways to do the items at the bottom of the list first.
 I really recommend not finding cheaper options for the top three items on the list; to me those are what truly describe how you want your day, so keep those special.